alfredodeza/rust-cli-example/lab.md

 **Steps:**

-For an easy setup with all dependencies installed and a pre-configured `virtualenv`, [open the repository with Codespaces](https://codespaces.new/alfredodeza/rust-cli-example?quickstart=1)
+For an easy setup with all dependencies installed and a pre-configured Rust and Cargo, [open the repository with Codespaces](https://codespaces.new/alfredodeza/rust-cli-example?quickstart=1)

 Alternate setup: Create a new repository in your account for your Rust project.
 Use this link to [create it in one step](https://github.com/alfredodeza/rust-template/generate).